virtengine/docs.virtengine.com/_containers/deploying.md

 ---

-The **MegamVertice Console (UI - Nilavu)** is the main way to launch and manage virtual machines.
+The **VirtEngine Console (UI - Nilavu)** is the main way to launch and manage virtual machines.
 A command line facility will be issued in our future launch.

 ---

 ### Getting Started

-Enter MegamVertice Console (UI - nilavu) by typing [https://localhost](https://localhost) in the browser.
+Enter VirtEngine Console (UI - nilavu) by typing [https://localhost](https://localhost) in the browser.

 Replace *localhost* with *your ip*